 Iceland is actually a prime location to see the Aurora Borealis.
 Many tour operators will take you out at night on special trips to try and see this natural occurrence.
 You must remember that there is no guarantee that you will see them, however!
 Nature is an unpredictable force!
 If you embark on a Northern Lights hunt, you must take a tripod.
 Long exposure shots are practically the only way you will take a decent photo of this phenomenon.
 Furthermore, you should use your DSLR cameras full manual mode, and set the focus to infinity and then adjust accordingly.

-Whale watching is a brilliant activity to try out in Iceland.
+Whale watching and puffin watching are a brilliant activities to try out in Iceland.
 The Arctic and Atlantic waters are teeming with sea creatures.
-It is possible to see various species of whales when taking a boat cruise.
-Many tour providers operate whale watching trips from Reykjavik.
+It is possible to see various species of whales when taking a boat cruise from Reykjavik.
 It is also possible to take a whale watching tour from Akureyri.

 I took a whale watching tour during my first trip to Iceland.
 Unfortunately, I did NOT see these majestic mammals – the experience was fun, however.
 Since then, I have seen Humpback Whales swimming in the Arctic waters in Greenland however, so I can’t complain!
 When you embark upon your own Icelandic journey, you should book a whale watching trip for sure!

 To capture whales and puffins effectively, I would advise taking a telephoto lens.
 A minimum focal length of 400mm is advisable.
 Additionally, you should shoot in shutter priority mode – you will need a quick shutter speed to capture the whales in crisp detail.